Control of Asbestos Regulations 2006

 A key requirement of the regulations is to provide a register of every workplace, listing the asbestos items known to exist and key information about each item including a specialist risk assessment.

-The register needs to be accessible electronically to fit in with the organisation's overall requirement for electronic record keeping.
+The asbestos register needs to be accessible electronically to fit in with the organisation's overall requirement for electronic record keeping.
 This includes web based access by occasional users who will be controlled by sign-on / password access, and given permissioned audited access to summary information.

 Frequently Asked Questions